-Staffing: Mrs F Lowe (Head of Department), Miss K Chapman, Mr I Jackson and Mrs H Martin, Mrs H Schofield
+Staffing: Mrs K Stedman (Head of Department), Miss K Chapman, Miss H Croft, Mrs H Martin, Mrs T Astley

 Religious Education in Church of England Schools

-As ‘schools of faith’ Church of England schools including Bury Church of England High School recognise the common search of all humanity for ultimate truth and relationship with the Divine.
-A vision of education inspired by the life and example of Jesus Christ is a catalyst for a process of formation for the whole person and the whole human family.
+As ‘schools of faith’ Church of England schools, including Bury Church of England High School, recognise the common search of all humanity for ultimate truth and a relationship with the Divine.
 RE is key to fulfilling the purpose of a church school as described by the late Lord Runcie when he was Archbishop of Canterbury: ‘to nourish those of the faith; encourage those of other faiths and challenge those who have no faith.’
 Inspired by this statement, the North West of England dioceses set out that the principal aim of Religious Education is to affirm and nourish, encourage and challenge all pupils on their spiritual journey.

 In an Anglican school, the educational process is rooted in the Christian foundation of the school community.
 Therefore all teaching, learning and planning take place within the ethos of the school community.
 Religious Education lies at the very heart of the curriculum, reflecting and conveying the distinctively Christian character of the school community as reflected in the Anglican tradition.